xixixao/malice/malice_language_specification.md

   - bitwise and
   - bitwise xor

-These have familiar, C-like syntax and semantics (including precedence and associativity).
+These have familiar, [C](http://en.wikipedia.org/wiki/C_%28programming_language%29 "the C language")-like syntax and semantics (including precedence and associativity and the modulo behavior).

     3 ^ ~5 + 16 said Alice.